Anti-smoking advocates bemoan “faltering” pace of FDA action

 In a statement, agency acting Commissioner Ned Sharpless also highlighted the “extraordinary investments the FDA has made in science, education and enforcement,” asserting that they “are already paying public health dividends and are sure to yield even more in the years to come.”

-The Tobacco Control Act did immediately ban misleading terms like “light” and “mild” from cigarettes and prohibited all flavors, except for menthol.
+The Family Smoking Prevention and Tobacco Control Act did immediately ban misleading terms like “light” and “mild” from cigarettes and prohibited all flavors, except for menthol.
 But the more transformative powers to remake the tobacco industry were to be written by the agency itself as federal regulations.
 They include the ability to:

 — reduce nicotine to make cigarettes less addictive